atrosekta/rust-electrical-wiki/content/distribution.md

   battery
 - Can be placed on all building surfaces
-- They have a shared error message, ‘Short Circuit/Max Depth’, and that has its own section breaking it down.
+- They have a shared error message, ‘Short Circuit/Max Depth’, and that has [its own section]() breaking it down.
+- also see [Root combining batteries]() as it have down side and isnt recommended in most cases,

 ---